Winster Hall: History

 The hall is noted as being the location of an early performance of a mummers play by the Winster Guisers from a photograph taken ca. 1870.

 In 1880 the hall was sold to Messrs Heathcote Brothers, who converted it into a hydropathic institution.
 However, this business was not successful, and it was put up for sale in 1882.
 It was purchased by Captain Tom George Metcalfe in 1883 who owned it until his death in 1890.
 His widow lived there for a few more years and the hall was again up for sale in 1896.

 It was lived in by William Marsland until 1903 and then his widow until 1926 when it was sold for £750 to Mr. Butler of Wingfield.

 In the 1970s the hall became Winster Hall Hotel run by Derek and Pauline Wood, but this closed in 1999.
-It reverted to a private dwelling and is let out as a self-catering holiday let.
+It is now a private residence.